Brian Jeffries – Wyoming Pipeline Authority

 2 – Differential in price suffered by Wyoming Natural Gas from January 1993 to the present

-3 – Report of Natural Gas in storage through the week ending June 22nd, 2018.
+3 – Report of Natural Gas in storage through the week ending August 31, 2018.
+Gas in storage remains below the 5-yr average which is bullish for prices.

-4 – Temperature deviation from normal forecast for upcoming July-August-September
+4 – Temperature deviation from normal forecast for upcoming December-January-February

 Click image to enlarge

-5 – Precipitation deviation from normal forecast for upcoming July-August-September
+5 – Precipitation deviation from normal forecast for upcoming December-January-February

 Click image to enlarge

-6 – A chart showing the price differential between Wyoming sweet crude oil as reported to the Energy Information Administration (EIA) and the corresponding monthly average NYMEX WTI crude oil futures prompt month contract through April 2018.
+6 – Chart showing the price differential between Wyoming sweet crude oil as reported to the Energy Information Administration (EIA) and the corresponding monthly average NYMEX WTI crude oil futures prompt month contract through June 2018.
 Owing to reporting delays in the collection of data on crude oil purchases by the EIA, the data is only available on a three to four month lag.